vinceblake/saveTabToBear/README.md

 * `bearNoteID`: The unique identifier you copied above.
 Just paste it in here.
 * `bearNoteTitle`: I call it BearMarks.
 You can call it whatever you like.
 Just make sure it matches what you created in the Preparation steps.
 * `scriptLocation`: Wherever you chose to place the onetabtobear.py file.
-* `xCallApp`: Wherever you chose to place the xcall.app directory.
+* `xCallApp`: Wherever you chose to place xcall.app.
 I like having it in my Applications folder, but it can be run from anywhere.

+## Usage
+The hotkey defined in the first item of the workflow is what you will press within Chrome to save the tab to Bear.
+It can be whatever you like.

+This workflow creates a "to-do" list of links for you to check out later.
+By default, the code will remove any items that are "checked off" in the list when the script is run.
+It will also remove any dates which contain no links beneath them.
+If you don't want it do that, simply modify the onetabtobear.py file and set `removeCheckedItems = False` instead of `True` in line #8.